paif/pai/gatsby-pai-api/README.md

-# panther-api
+# pai-api

-Set of endpoints utilities for PantherSwap, based on Serverless.
+Set of endpoints utilities for PaiSwap, based on Serverless.

 ## Dependencies